 Neutrogena: Best body scrub for acne

 Acne doesn’t just pop up on our faces.
 You can also get it on your back, chest, and neck.
 Basically anywhere you have pores.
-Which is why you need Neutrogena’s Body Clear Scrub.
+This is why you need Neutrogena’s Body Clear Scrub.

 It doesn’t contain plastic microbeads so it’s eco-friendly.
 And it’s also free of oils so you won’t be left feeling sticky and greasy.
 While some body scrubs can leave a clogging residue, this one is non-comedogenic so won’t block your pores.

-Banish unsightly blemishes with an acne-optimised body scrub like Neutrogena’s Body Clear.
+Banish unsightly blemishes with an acne-optimized body scrub like Neutrogena’s Body Clear.

 Best for: An acne-ousting scrub for complement-worthy clear skin.